-Interpersonal Issues Gays And Lesbians May Have To Deal With
+Interpersonal Issues Gay Men And Lesbians May Have To Deal With

 Most of the time when someone feels awkward in a social interaction their sexual orientation isn't that relevant.
-There are situations everyone has the potential to find difficult.
-However, there are some social struggles that are unique to people who are gay and lesbian... ...or to put it more accurately, there are some social struggles that are unique to gays and lesbians because we live in a society that doesn't fully accept different sexual and gender orientations, and that causes interpersonal complications.
+Most situations are ones everyone has the potential to find difficult.
+However, there are some social struggles that are unique to people who are gay...
+Or to put it more accurately, there are some social struggles that are unique to gay men and lesbians because we live in a society that doesn't fully accept different sexual orientations, and that causes interpersonal complications.

 Before I start I'll note a few things to put the article in context:

 - I'm straight myself, though I've always been 100% in support of LGBT rights.
 So unlike a lot of the articles on this site that draw from my personal experiences, this one is based on research I've done.